openshift/jenkins-client-plugin/README.md

 Before running a job, you may also need to ensure your Jenkins nodes [have the 'oc' binary](#setting-up-jenkins-nodes) installed.
 And for Linux users, there can be [some additional requirements](https://docs.openshift.org/latest/cli_reference/get_started_cli.html#cli-linux) for running 'oc' based on which Linux distribution you are using.

 If you want to test your changes against a running OpenShift server using the regression test suite located in the OpenShift Origin repository, see [these instructions.](https://github.com/openshift/jenkins-client-plugin/blob/master/PR-Testing/README)

 ## Compatibility with Declarative Pipeline

-The means by which this plugin has been able to coexist with [declarative pipeline](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) has taken a few twists and turns since v1.0 of that feature first arrived in [early 2017](https://jenkins.io/blog/2017/02/03/declarative-pipeline-ga/).
+The means by which this plug-in has been able to coexist with [declarative pipeline](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) has taken a few twists and turns since v1.0 of that feature first arrived in [early 2017](https://jenkins.io/blog/2017/02/03/declarative-pipeline-ga/).

-In particular, the recommendation around leveraging this plugin's directives with the declarative `pipeline { ... }` directive have had to be adjusted as the [pipeline-model-definition plugin](https://github.com/jenkinsci/pipeline-model-definition-plugin) has evolved.
+In particular, the recommendation around leveraging this plug-in's directives with the declarative `pipeline { ... }` directive have had to be adjusted as the [pipeline-model-definition plug-in](https://github.com/jenkinsci/pipeline-model-definition-plugin) has evolved.

 Currently, there are two requirements of note: